CCW-Site/dev_plan/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | Bug  | 99% | 90%  | 15 |
 | Suggestion  | 90% | 20%  | 43 |

+## Fixed
+- fixed: Some letters do not appear in Terminal (reporter: Tessal)

 ## Rejected
 - rejected: Better Auto Save Feature